elasticdog/elasticdog-com/quartz/content/Digital Garden.md

 ...but for whatever reason, the garden metaphor clicks with me personally.
 The main difference in my mind from the other formats, is the emphasis on [[Learn in Public|learning in public]].

-The publication of raw thoughts, uncertainties, and half-finished ideas in their raw state allows for [[Feedback Loops]] and further learning by yourself and others.
+The publication of nascent thoughts, uncertainties, and half-finished ideas in their raw state allows for [[Feedback Loops]] and further learning by yourself and others.
 I appreciate that there is inherent value to community engagement and shared experience.
 This mindset also helps me to alleviate the self-imposed [[Perfectionism|pressure to perfect]] a piece of writing before making it public, and offers a more [[Work With the Garage Door Open|authentic representation of my process]].

 ## Applying the Metaphor